 - Add chopped onions to the spices, mix and cook covered for 2 minutes.

-- To this, add, ginger+garlic paste, all remaining spices and keep sautéing on medium heat till mixture turns pink and the onions are slightly cooked (6-8 mins).
+- To this, add ginger+garlic paste, all remaining spices and keep sautéing on medium heat till the mixture turns pink and the onions are slightly cooked (6-8 mins).

 - Add coconut milk, mix everything together and cook covered on low heat for 5 minutes. (stirring in between).